Fisheries Act (Canada)

-Legislative History
+Legislative history

+Pre-confederation

+Similar statutes existed even before Confederation in some pre-Confederation jurisdictions.
 Since confederation, the British North America Act established all coastal and inland fisheries as being under the jurisdiction of the federal level of government.

-The statute likely existed even before Confederation in some pre-Confederation jurisdictions.
+The Province of Canada had the An Act to amend Chapter 62 of the Consolidated Statutes of Canada, and to provide for the better regulation of Fishing and protection of Fisheries.

+Initial Act

+The Act, then known as An Act for the regulation of Fishing and the protection of Fisheries was passed into law on May 22, 1868, in the 1st Canadian Parliament.
+The Act replaced An Act to amend Chapter 62 of the Consolidated Statutes of Canada, and to provide for the better regulation of Fishing and protection of Fisheries passed by the Province of Canada.
+It was passed at the same time with An Act respecting fishing by foreign vessels.

+The initial Act defined Fishery Officers, who each had Justice of the Peace powers, and defined forbidden practices in the cod, whale, seal, salmon, lake and river trout, whitefish and bass and pickerel fisheries.
+This included closed seasons when fish could not be taken and prohibitions in various areas critical to fish reproduction.
+It also prohibited the dumping into various fish habitats of "prejudicial or deleterious substances" with a fine of not more than CA$100.

+The initial Act included controls on freshwater fishing.
+These were diminished in the late 1800s by Britain's Judicial Committee of the Privy Council, which ruled that these were more the responsibility of provincial governments.
+Licensing of fishing was taken over by the provinces, except for sea fisheries, which remained a federal responsibility.
+However, the Government of Canada did not impose licensing on sea fishing, except on the BC salmon fishery.

 Early copies of revised statutes had separate statutes governing fisheries, pilotage, the department of fisheries, lighthouses, and other marine affairs.
 The 1905 copy of the Revised Statutes of Canada has a copy of the Fisheries Act, the minister was empowered to appoint fisheries officers to oversee fisheries, enabled the Minister to create a licensing system for fishermen, broadly prohibited whaling with the exception of instances approved by the minister, statutorily banned seine nets for use in cod or mackerel fishing, established prohibitions on salmon and trout fishing by means of a closed season and banned use of swing nets in salmon fishing, protected salmon spawning zones, regulated lobster licenses, gave officials the authority to impound illegally caught fish, banning dams in fishing rivers except as approved by government or for eel weirs, banning using fish as fertilizer, banning certain types of materials from being disposed into waterways, creating a broad regulatory authority for the minister, and creating offences and penalties.
 The Act notably did separate out First Nations as being capable of being given special dispensation for spearfishing by the minister, a likely acknowledgment of treaty rights.

-This early legislation resembled in many instances what a modern regulatory regime might look like, establishing details of geography, date, technology and others in law, instead of delegating such powers to be determined by the Minister through an Order in Council.